 (5) Under circumstances where there is risk or the risk is unclear, protection measures like DC blocking, attenuation and filtering should be adopted.
-Last but not least, set the reference level to maximum(20dBm) before connecting the circuit that is to be tested.
+Last but not least, set the attenuator to maximum (30dB) before connecting the circuit that is to be tested.

-5.Operation Manual
+5. Operation Manual